danhlk/Cyberdefenders/Intel101/README.md

 ![](images/22.png)<br/>
 There is Dinosaur Land.<br/>
 ![](images/23.png)<br/>
-Use this name to search for State.
+Use this name to search for State.<br/>
 ![](images/24.png)<br/>
 **Answer:** Virginia